 20km

 A short drive takes us to Ventas de Narón, from where we walk to O Coto, sustained by our picnic lunch en route.
 Along the way, the pretty countryside distracts us at regular intervals.
 Old villages, once hubs of activity, lie quietly along our path; our peace disturbed only by the occasional bird or chatty walker.
-On reaching O Coto, our trusty transport delivers us to nearby Lugo (2024) or Portomarin (2025), where we dine in one of its charming restaurants.
-The chef’s culinary specialties suitably nourish us, before we return to Hotel Mercure Lugo (2024), Spa Hotel Vistalegre (2025), for a restful sleep.
+On reaching O Coto, our trusty transport delivers us to nearby Portomarin (May departure) or Lugo (June departure), where we dine in one of its charming restaurants.
+The chef’s culinary specialties suitably nourish us, before we return to Spa Hotel Vistalegre (May) or Hotel Mercure Lugo (June) for a restful sleep.

 Hike